 Columbia is a sports outfitter that hails from Oregon.
 It began as a hat distributor that soon got into the business of manufacturing their own products after supplier disputes.
 The original company later became what is now known as the Columbia Sportswear Company.
 Through a few corporate takeovers, Columbia became the owner of several shoe manufacturing companies.
 The technology and designs they acquired from these mergers became the basis of their Columbia brand of shoes.
 Though Columbia has now expanded their product line, their most popular product still remains their famous jacket.

 The Columbia Wayfinder Mid Outdry is a hiker that is light and nimble.
 The mesh fabric with synthetic overlays makes this low-cut shoe the perfect footwear for an outdoor adventure.
-It’s waterproof and yet still very breathable.
+It’s a waterproof hiking boot and yet still very breathable.
 It features a Techlite midsole that provides superior comfort and cushioning to enhance your experience as it absorbs impact while providing high energy return with every stride.

 The Wildfire GTX is a climbing and hiking shoe that specializes in grip and traction.
 It even has a climbing zone right at the toe area.
 Hike with confidence with these POMOCA Speed MTN outsoles.
 These are high-performance shoes that come with an EXA-Shell that works in junction with their 3F system for robust support that still allows for foot flexibility.
 The Wildfire GTX has a Gore-Tex lining and an Ortholite footbed that works together to wick moisture for quick cooling and drying.